Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 77 - DPO Loss.
 It helps trains AI model by using mathematical formula to combine grading and text-generation into a single equation, making it use half the memory.
 Weak point :
   It doesnt have any its just a simple method of saving memory while training models.

+*Day 78 - KV Cache.
+It saves some intermediate numbers of previous words in the computer's memory.
+Weak point :
+  It just saves small amount of data in memory, hence coming handing in not as much situations.